OfficialLambdax/_netcode_Core-UDF/examples/extended examples/Transfer Files/netcode managemode/README.md

 A client can choose between the upload of single file or the upload of a whole folder and its contents.

 The Autoit Wrapper is set to use the Beta.
 But the stable build is also compatible just as x32 and x64 is.

+The example uses the Preshared RSA Key handshake method to agree on a session key.